Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/extend/icons.md

 Click on `Import icons` and import icons in SVG.

 {{< callout warning >}}
 SVG icons must be within a square layout to preserve icons consistency.
-Otherwise you will have some suprises!
+Otherwise you will have some surprises!
 {{< /callout >}}

 <img class="img-thumbnail mb-3" width="300" src="/docs/{{< param docs_version >}}/assets/img/icomoon-import-icons.png" alt="IcoMoon - Import Icons" loading="lazy">